Porting to .NET Core from .NET Framework

 Here's a short list of the tools you'll find helpful:

-- NuGet - Nuget Client or NuGet Package Explorer, Microsoft's package manager for the .NET Platform.
+- NuGet - Nuget Client or NuGet Package Explorer, Microsoft's package manager for .NET implementations.

 - Api Portability Analyzer - command line tool or Visual Studio Extension, a toolchain that can generate a report of how portable your code is between .NET Framework and .NET Core, with an assembly-by-assembly breakdown of issues.
 See Tooling to help you on the process for more information.